ACTIVITIES

 5. Exclusive handbook: includes instructions for using the kit and self-defense tips for young women.

-6. Custom-designed drawstring bag by the Organization (size 15×22 cm): used to store all items in the kit.
+6. Custom-designed drawstring bag (size 15×22), used to hold the items of the kit.

 The very first event of Season 1, The Pastry-Selling Doll, was successfully held at Hoàn Kiếm Walking Street and concluded with 16 million VND raised and 100 kilograms of donated goods collected, all of which were contributed to support children in remote mountainous areas.

 With a total number of participants reaching 200,the “Breaking the Cocoon” Talkshow—organized in collaboration with Teen Yêu and the Center for Children and Development—was a resounding success at the International Center in Hoàn Kiếm.
-7 million VND from the workshop’s profit was donated to the Đồi Cốc Cemetery for Unborn Babies, and the remaining profits were saved into the Organization’s Humanity Fund to support its long-term mission: build charity shelters for orphans, young women with unintended pregnancies, and children born as a result of such pregnancies.
+7 million VND from the workshop’s profit was donated to the Đồi Cốc Cemetery for Unborn Babies,the remaining profits are saved into the Network’s Compassion Fund to support the achievement of its long-term goal of building charity shelters for children who are victims of violence or homelessness, female students facing unintended pregnancies, and children born from unintended pregnancies.

 The Stage 2, Season 2 fundraising fair featured a wide variety of booths, offering products such as mugs, drawstring bags, keychains, phone accessories, hair clips, and snack stalls to serve visitors during their shopping experience.
 Additionally, interactive activities like bracelet making, clay sculpting, and tarot readings were among the most popular attractions for young attendees.